 ED-343 Differentiated Instruction (Fall; Yearly; 3.00 Credits; S) The purpose of this course is to develop skills for the development and management of effective inclusive learning environments at the Pre-K through Grade 4 level.
 Content will focus on the strategies necessary to create an instructional and social environment that communicates challenging expectations to students while utilizing and modifying research based instructional strategies/resources/technologies to address individual learning needs.
 Focus is placed on strategies for establishing positive relationships with students, parents, and professionals.
-Prerequisites: take ED120 and ED121 and ED240.
-Corequisites: ED400 and ED401.
+Prerequisites: Take ED-120, ED-121, and ED-240.
+Corequisite: ED-401.

 ED-370 Practicum in EC Education (Fall & Spring; Yearly; 1.00-3.00 Credits; S) A field experience designed for students seeking early childhood certification.
 This course is especially desirable for students who have done or will do practicums at the elementary level.
-Prerequisites: sophomore standing and ED234 and ED235.
+Requires sophomore standing and instructor permission.

 ED-390 Field Experience in Elementary Education (Fall & Spring; Yearly; 1.00-3.00 Credits; S) A field experience in which students apply theory previously learned in the classroom in a practicum situation.
 This practicum is not the normal student teaching that is required for certification.
 Prerequisites: ED110, ED120 and ED121.
 Note: Available by permission only.